Resize your main console with the window

 Handling viewport consoles

-If your console is larger than the screen, you resize the view port instead of the console itself.
+If you just want to resize a viewport instead of resizing the actual console, change the Surface.View property.
 Since changing the size of the view port doesn't resize the console itself, the viewport will always cut off at the bounds of the console.
 The viewport will never get larger than the console, but it can be resized as small as needed.

 {